michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 17. But the Lord himself is the Spirit; and where the Spirit of the Lord, (there) is liberty.

-18. But we all with disclosedOr, revealed. faces behold the glory of the Lord as in a mirror, and into the resemblance of it are changed from brightness to brightness, as by the Lord the Spirit.
+18. But we all with disclosed

 ## 2 Corinthians 4